KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 ### Skills Inventory

-### Growth Hacking/Maximizing Social Media Reach

-SEO and other options, Facebook
+### SEO (Search Engine Optimization)

+Google is the most popular search engine in most countries.
+SEO is an important aspect of ensuring that people 'discover' your website

-Updating Find-a-Church
+### Updating Find-a-Church

 http://www.umcom.org/tools/update-your-find-a-church

+### Online Advertising

+Facebook is the 'king' of social traffic

 ### Church Communication Definition